larry-robotics/coffee-n-coding/blog/content/00001-create-and-provide.md

 we have to guarantee the availability of memory at all times.
 Therefore, all the required memory either resides on the stack or is allocated once during startup time.
-In this particular case, the `file` is also a system resource, and in the context of a safety-critical domain, it would make sense to create this also at startup time which would mitigate the problem of the heap allocation.
+In this particular case, the `File` is also a system resource, and in the context of a safety-critical domain, it would make sense to create this also at startup time which would mitigate the problem of the heap allocation.
 Either we have enough memory available or we fail during startup.